Mercury in fish: International

-Legislation on a global scale is believed by some to be needed for this issue because mercury pollution is estimated to be so far-reaching.
+Some believe that legislation on a global scale is needed for this issue because mercury pollution is estimated to be so far-reaching.
 Pollution from one country does not stay localized to that country.
-Despite the need by some, international regulation has been slow to take off.
+Despite this, international regulation has been slow to take off.
 The first forms of international legislation appeared in the 1970s, beginning as agreements about shared bodies of water.
 The next step was the Stockholm Declaration, which urged countries to avoid polluting the oceans by dumping.
 The 1972 Oslo Convention and the 1974 Paris Convention were adopted by parts of Europe.
 Both lessened polluting the ocean with mercury, the former by banning the dumping of ships and aircraft into the ocean and the latter by obligating participants to reduce land-based pollution on coastlines.
 The first real global legislation regarding mercury pollution was the Basel Convention of 1989.
 This convention attempts to reduce the movement of mercury across borders and primarily regulates the import and export of toxic chemicals, including mercury.
 In 1998 the Convention on Long-Range Transboundary Air Pollution was adopted by most of the European Union, the United States, and Canada.
 Its primary objective is to cut emissions of heavy metals.
 The convention is the largest international agreement on mercury established to date.
 In the early 21st century, the focus of mercury regulation has been on voluntary programs.
 The next phase in legislation is a global effort, and this appears to be what the Minamata Convention hopes to accomplish.
 The Minamata Convention, named after the Japanese city that suffered horribly from mercury pollution, has taken four years of negotiation but was finally adopted by delegates from over 140 countries.
-The convention will come into power after 50 countries have signed it.
-The Minamata Convention will require all participants to eliminate, where possible, the release of mercury from small-scale gold mining.
-It will also require a sharp reduction in emission from coal burning.
+The convention was ratified after 50 countries signed it.
+The Minamata Convention requires all participants to eliminate, where possible, the release of mercury from small-scale gold mining.
+It also requires a sharp reduction in emission from coal burning.